Digital

 [125] In this vein, the American Bar Association’s Section of Science and Technology has been developing a comprehensive legislative approach designed to give rise to a public key infrastructure which can serve as a robust platform for e-commerce in open networks.
 The most important contribution to the development of this type of public key infrastructure is a document entitled Digital Signature Guidelines.64 The Digital Signature Guidelines define in great detail a system that is an amalgam of law and technology designed to provide a legal and technological framework for e-commerce.
 This objective is stated in the document in the following way:

-[126] “These Guidelines seek to establish a safe harbor - a secure, computer-based signature equivalent - which will (1) minimize the inci-dence of electronic forgeries, (2) enable and foster the reliable authentication of docu-ments in computer form, (3) facilitate commerce by means of computerized communi-ca-tions, and (4) give legal effect to the general import of the technical standards for authen-ti-cation of computerized messages.”65
+[126] “These Guidelines seek to establish a safe harbor - a secure, computer-based signature equivalent - which will (1) minimize the inci-dence of electronic forgeries, (2) enable and foster the reliable authentication of docu-ments in computer form, (3) facilitate commerce by means of computerized communi-ca-tions, and (4) give legal effect to the general import of the technical standards for authen-ti-cation of computerized messages.”65[127] The intent of the guidelines is to assist the drafting of digital signature legislation and its interpretation.

 [128] The State of Utah is one of the jurisdictions that has enacted a digital signature statute along the lines suggested by the Digital Signature Guidelines.
 The Utah Digital Signature Act66 implements a scheme of regulation for the licensing of certification authorities and provides a statutory framework which defines the process which must be followed when a subscriber applies to a certification authority for the certification of a public key.
 Certification authorities are not required to obtain a license under the Act to operate in the State of Utah, but unlicensed certification authorities and their subscribers do not benefit from the presumptions afforded to digital signatures under Part IV of the Act.